How To Buy A House With No Money Down

 Many potential home buyers wonder how much money they’ll need to buy a house and what to save to get a mortgage.
 But did you know it’s possible to buy a home without needing the upfront funds for a down payment?

-For example, if you buy a home for $200,000 and you have a 20% down payment, you’ll bring $40,000 to the table at closing.
+Down payments can be as low as 0%, but the average down payment in 2024 was 9% for first-time home buyers.
+For example, if you buy a home for $200,000 and you have a 9% down payment, you’ll bring $18,000 to the table at closing.
 Lenders require a down payment because they believe you’ll be less likely to default on your loan if you have an upfront investment in your home.
-Down payments are a major hurdle for many home buyers because it can take years to save up a lump sum of cash.

-The only way to get a zero-down payment mortgage from major mortgage investors is through a government-backed loan, which is insured by the federal government.
+The only way to get a zero down payment mortgage from major mortgage investors is through a government-backed loan, which is insured by the federal government.
 In other words, the government (along with your lender) helps foot the bill if you stop paying back your mortgage.

 The government offers guaranteed loans to people who need financial assistance when buying a home.
 This means that government-backed loans are less risky for the lender, and the lender can expand their usual loan offerings to people with riskier financial profiles, such as borrowers with no down payment.